 Response to Physicalist Explanations (Evidence of the Soul & Heaven from Near Death Experiences, IV.A)

 As noted in previous posts, several physicians and neuroscientists have tried to explain near death experiences by making recourse to hallucinations and other possible physical triggers.
+But are near death experiences explained by science?

 Dr. Mario Beauregard, neuroscientist at the University of Arizona, has responded to these physicalist explanations in his recent book, Brain Wars (2012a).
 His findings and responses have been verified by the Parnia et al. study which concludes that known physical explanations do not account for visual awareness, clarity of thought, and positive emotions associated with NDE’s.